craftercms/docs/source/reference/modules/deployer/index.rst

 * **httpMethodCallProcessor:** executes an HTTP method call to a specified URL.

-* **fileOutputProcessor:** generates the output of the deployment and saves it in a CSV file.
+* **fileOutputProcessor:** generates the deployment output and saves it to a CSV file.

 * **mailNotificationProcessor:** sends an email notification when there's a successful deployment with file changes or when a deployment failed.